Week 5 - Groundhog Predictions

 :stroke "white"}}

-{:data {:values (-> ds-groundhogs
+:data {:values (-> ds-groundhogs

-(tc/select-rows #(= "USA" (% :country)))
+{= "USA" (% :country)))

-(tc/aggregate {:lng #(first (% :longitude))
+(tc/group-by :lng #(first (% :longitude))

-:lat #(first (% :latitude))
+(tc/aggregate {:lat #(first (% :latitude))

 :type #(first (% :type))})

-(tc/rename-columns {:$group-name :name})
+(tc/rename-columns {:$group-name :as-maps))}

 :mark :circle